The Comedy of Errors: what to expect

 Can I bring my dog?

 Assistance dogs are welcome, but we regret that we are unable to allow other dogs into the venue.

 We'll send a pre-visit email with all the information about when to arrive, please allow plenty of time to be seated.
 Performance start times vary, please check on the performance show pages for the start time of your event.

 Please show your e-ticket to a member of staff on arrival and they will scan your QR code.
 This will be attached to your Booking Confirmation email.
 You can show your e-ticket on your phone or tablet, or print if necessary.
 Stewards will show you to your seat on arrival, please ensure all members of your group arrive together.

 A large canopy will cover the audience seating area, so if at all possible the show will continue as planned.
 Our performers will also be under the cover.
 If bad weather means the performance is not possible, we will let you know as soon as we can and issue you a full refund.
 Please note that there will be no heating, so please dress appropriately for the unpredictable Scottish weather!
 You are welcome to bring your own blankets and cushions.

 How long is The Comedy of Errors?

-It has a running time of approximately 90 mins without an interval.
+It has a running time of approximately 2 hours with an interval.